bigdevwhale/marat555.github.io/_posts/2020-03-07-solid-principles.md

 Premature optimization is the root of all evil.
 Only costs alone, and no good.
 </p>
 </blockquote>
 Optimized systems are much more complex than just writing a loop or using pre-increment instead of post-increment.
-You will end up with an unreadable code.
-That is why Premature Optimization is often considered erroneous.
+You will end up with unreadable code.
+That is why system optimization is much harder.

-There are two rules for optimizing an application: Do not do this; (only for professionals!) do not do this yet.
+There are two rules for optimizing an application: Do not do this; (only for professionals!) do not optimize this yet.

 ## Indescriptive Naming

 * Name your classes, methods, attributes, and variables appropriately.
-* Do not cut them!
+* Do not abbreviate them!
-* Write code for people, not for cars.
+* Write code for people, not for machines.
 * Computers only understand 0 and 1.

 ## Duplication